spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 Again, what is all that stuff I put in the command line?
 So for this example we wanted to show how to use both command line args and properties.
 We used the arguments to establish the properties for the `Composed Task Runner`:

-1. `--increment-instance-enabled=true` states that we want to be able to execute this Composed Task multiple times.
-(Composed Tasks are build using Spring Batch and thus are batch jobs)
 1. `--interval-time-between-checks=1000` states that the `Composed Task Runner` will wait 1 second between checks to make sure that a task is complete (the default is 10 seconds).
 1. `--split-thread-core-pool-size=4` states that we want up to 4 simulatenous tasks to run at the same time.
 1. `--spring.cloud.task.closecontext-enabled=true` states that we want the Spring Context to close when the `Composed Task Runner`.